 Gen I Capture Mechanics

-If you were an avid player of Red, Blue and Yellow, you may have read the other capture mechanics sections and fleetingly wondered, "But what about the times in R/B/Y when it would say, 'The ball missed the POKéMON!'?
+If you were an avid player of Red, Blue and Yellow, you may have read the other capture mechanics sections and fleetingly wondered, "But what about the times in R/B/Y when it would say, 'You missed the POKéMON!'?
 What was going on then?
 How much of this stuff was the same back then, anyway?"

 How much, indeed?
 As it turns out, barely any.
 The R/B/Y capture algorithm is drastically different from that of the later games; in particular, it really is an algorithm rather than mostly a straightforward formula.
 And it is also, as it happens, quite interesting - especially if you, like me, have always sort of wondered exactly how that worked.
 So sit back, relax, and let's take a look at the insides of the game.
 Or, well, if you don't care about the insides of the game, you can always skip down to the basic summary of how capturing is different in R/B/Y.